2018–19 NCAA Division I men's basketball season

 The 2018–19 NCAA Division I men's basketball season began on November 6, 2018.
-The first tournament was the 2K Sports Classic and the season concluded with the Final Four in Minneapolis on April 8, 2019.
+The first tournament was the 2K Sports Classic and the season concluded with the Final Four at U.S. Bank Stadium in Minneapolis, Minnesota, on April 8, 2019.
 Practices officially began on September 28, 2018.
 The season saw Zion Williamson dominate Player of the Year honors and media attention, while Virginia won its first NCAA Championship.
 The NCAA Championship Game between Virginia and Texas Tech would mark the final NCAA game with a 20-foot 9 inch three-point shot line, as it moved out to the FIBA standard of 22 feet and 2 inches the following year.

 Rule changes

 On February 22, 2019, the NCAA announced a set of experimental rules that it would use in the 2019 National Invitation Tournament.

 The following rules were also used in the 2018 NIT: